 Learn and Explore

 Yosemite's fire management program is designed to balance the protection of life, property, and natural and cultural resources with the continuation of fire as a natural process.
-Fire managers use three tools to mimic fire's natural function in the ecosystem: prescribed fire, mechanical thinning, and wildland fire.
+Fire managers use three tools to mimic fire's natural function in the ecosystem: managing wildfire for resource and protection objectives, prescribed fire, and mechanical thinning and pile burning.
 While visiting Yosemite, you may see evidence of any of these practices.

 Prescribed fires are used to mimic the natural presence of fire in an ecosystem.
 They are ignited under optimal conditions by qualified park staff, and they remove dead and overgrown vegetation that could contribute later to a more severe fire.